ORIGIN STORY

 Java

-Long-bean variety known for being delicate and sweet.
+A variety from Indonesia known for its long beans and being delicate and sweet.

 Process